 During the May 2023 engagement survey, we received over 58,000 comments from our colleagues - over four times higher than in the previous survey.
-Our line managers have been acknowledging and responding to individual comments and using this insight to shape their short- and longer-term action plans.
+Our line managers have been acknowledging and responding to individual comments and feedback is that this insight is helping them already to shape their short- and longer-term action plans.
 By end of July 2023, for example, action plans based on the survey results had been created for all stores.